Miki Sudo wins Nathan's Hot Dog Eating Contest women's division, sets new record with 51

 Check out the complete list of male and female competitors.

 Thousands of spectators attended the annual spectacle at Nathan's Famous flagship restaurant at Surf and Stillwell Avenues.
-The show also included dance and musi performances.
+The show also included dance and music performances.

 And, as per tradition, Nathan's Famous is donating 100,000 hot dogs to the Food Bank for New York City.